Quasa

 First of all, it is your product strategy that should determine the approach to test automation.

-If the fruit of your work is a product that should bring the company or one customer the main income, then in this case it is worth paying more attention not to the release time, but to the quality of the product itself and the search for all possible defects.
+If the result of your work is a product that should bring the company or one customer the main income, then in this case it is worth paying more attention not to the release time, but to the quality of the product itself and the search for all possible defects.

 2. Cost of Implementation